-The Beltane Fire Society is a charity run by a Board of volunteers who oversee the year-round operation of the organisation.
-The society is funded entirely by donations through its membership, from Beltane Fire Festival ticket sales and merchandising.
+The Beltane Fire Society is run by a volunteer Board of Trustees who oversee the year-round operation of the organisation.
+The Society is funded entirely by donations through its membership and from Beltane Fire Festival ticket sales.
 We receive no donations from any public funds.
 Beltane Fire Society is a not-for-profit registered charity in Scotland.
 Charity Number SC040137.
 Company Number SC341753.

 The Origins of the Society